mm80843/T3.5/docs/Benef/PBN__Benef_831.md

 # __Reduced mental health problems__

-## Name of the Benefit

-Screening, education, and support focus on vulnerable groups

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved mental health and well-being of individuals, leading to increased productivity and reduced healthcare costs](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_902.md)